 • Spavin Lake

 Murray Cod Fishing Guide Victoria – Fish image supplied VFA and DEPI.
-They carry out wonderful initiatives locally and we would encourage you to visit their website and support them.
+They carry out wonderful initiatives locally, and we encourage you to visit their website and support them.
 You can obtain a free Victorian recreational fishing guide from the Victorian Fisheries Authorities weblink

-If you feel this fish species guide is missing key information or needs any corrections.
-Then please let us know by emailing our team at enquiries@fishingmad.com.au with specific details in the email.
+If you feel this fish species guide lacks key information or needs corrections.
+Then, please let us know by emailing our team at [email protected] with specific details in the email.
 Thank you